Mexico president accuses DEA of fabricating general's case

 MEXICO CITY (AP) — One day after Mexico’s Attorney General’s Office announced it was dropping the drug trafficking case against its former defense secretary, Mexico President Andrés Manuel López Obrador said Friday that the U.S. Drug Enforcement Administration had “fabricated” the accusations against retired Gen. Salvador Cienfuegos.

-López Obrador suggested that there could have been political motivations behind U.S. authorities' arrest of Cienfuegos at Los Angeles International Airport in October, noting that the investigation had been ongoing for years, but the arrest came shortly before U.S. presidential elections.
+López Obrador said there was a lack of professionalism in the U.S. investigation and suggested that there could have been political motivations behind U.S. authorities' arrest of Cienfuegos at Los Angeles International Airport in October, noting that the investigation had been ongoing for years, but the arrest came shortly before U.S. presidential elections.

+The U.S. government quickly responded that it reserved the right to prosecute Cienfuegos in the future.
+López Obrador's comments threatened to get the security relationship with the incoming administration of President-elect Joe Biden off to a rocky start.

-The president said that Mexican prosecutors had dropped the case because the evidence shared by the United States had no value to prove he committed any crime.
+López Obrador said Friday that Mexican prosecutors had dropped the case because the evidence shared by the United States had no value to prove he committed any crime.

 “Why did they do the investigation like that?”
 López Obrador said.
 “Without support, without proof?”